Your website is looking great. It’s stocked full of clever content and a portfolio loaded with impressive examples of your work.

 - If you haven’t already, set up a Google My Business (GMB) listing for your business.
 Continually update it and add fresh, new content.
 If your company has multiple locations, you’ll want to set up a separate listing for each one.

-- Ensure that your company’s information (citation) is correct and consistent everywhere: your website, Google My Business listings, online review sites, and social media profiles.
+- Ensure that your company’s information (citations) is correct and consistent everywhere: your website, Google My Business listings, online review sites, and social media profiles.
 This includes your company name, company address(es), contact info, service/product lists, and brand assets.
 You can speed this up by running citation campaigns to update your information in bulk.

 - Collect positive customer reviews on your GMB profile, sites like Yelp, and any specific websites within your niche.